rtCamp/ps-analysis-tool-wiki/Protected-Audience-EE.md

-The Protected Audience API is a privacy-preserving technology that allows advertisers to show targeted ads without tracking user behavior across different websites.
-This approach eliminates the need for third-party cookies and prevents cross-site tracking, enhancing user privacy.
+The Protected Audience EE (Experimentation Environment) is a comprehensive tool designed to help users understand the intricacies of online advertising and user data collection.
+This document provides an in-depth look at the various components and functionalities of the Protected Audience demo, offering insights into how user interests are gathered, processed, and utilized in the context of targeted advertising.

-The Protected Audience API works by creating “interest groups” based on user interactions with specific websites or content.
-These interest groups are stored on the user's device, not on a central server.
-When a user visits a website that participates in the API, the browser checks for relevant interest groups and selects ads accordingly.
-This process happens locally, without sharing user data with third parties, thus enhancing privacy.
+The demo is structured to simulate a user's online journey, showcasing the interactions between different types of websites (nodes) and the dynamic processes involved in ad auctions.
+By exploring this demo, users can gain a clearer understanding of the mechanisms behind interest-based advertising and the role of various platforms in this ecosystem.

-## Explorable Explanation
+This guide will walk you through the key concepts, user controls, and different modes of the demo, ensuring you have a thorough grasp of how the Protected Audience EE operates and how it can be used to analyze and visualize user data collection and ad targeting processes.

 ### Understanding key concepts: